 15. Sensitive Belly

-If your dog eyes you suspiciously when you try to pet their belly, they could be painful from an upset stomach.
-Sometimes, a dog becomes so painful they growl or snap at anyone who comes too close to their belly.
+If your dog eyes you suspiciously when you try to pet their belly, they could be experiencing pain from an upset stomach.
+Sometimes, it becomes so painful that they growl or snap at anyone who comes too close to their belly.
 You may notice your dog scratching, biting, or chewing at their belly if it hurts.
 Their abdomen may seem tense or even look swollen.
-Obviously, you don’t want your dog to be in pain so see a veterinarian as soon as possible if you notice this sign.
+Obviously, you don’t want your dog to be in pain, so see a veterinarian as soon as possible if you notice this sign.
 Very painful bellies can indicate your dog has progressed from having an upset stomach to a more serious condition, such as pancreatitis.

 16. Behavior Changes

 Any sudden change in your dog’s behavior can be a sign that they aren’t feeling well, possibly with an upset stomach.
 A normally gentle dog may display aggressive behavior, or a typically outgoing pup may hide away from household activity.
 Unlike a painful belly, which is a fairly obvious sign of an upset stomach, behavior changes can have many causes.
 General pain or discomfort can be one cause, while older dogs could be developing cognitive dysfunction or doggy dementia.
 Brain conditions, including tumors, are another possible cause of behavioral changes.
 If your dog’s behavior changes without other signs of an upset stomach, especially if they seem to be progressively getting worse, you may be dealing with something more serious.